box/box-developer-changelog/content/2020/09-29-changes-to-oauth-2-app-redirect-url-requirements.md

 * Go to the
  [Box developer console](https://cloud.app.box.com/developers/console) as the user who owns the application(s).
-* For each OAuth 2 application, click on the applicationto open it.
+* For each OAuth 2 application, click on the application to open it.
 * From the left navigation, click on "Configuration".
 * Scroll down to the "OAuth 2.0 Redirect URI" section.
 * For any application where this URL is blank, add the URL that is being used